 What Is the ACT Test?

-The test is widely recognized by colleges and universities across the U.S., making it a critical component of many students’ college admission journey.
-Knowing the ACT exam dates and registering on time through the official ACT student registration portal can give you an advantage.
+Knowing the ACT dates & deadline is important if you want to plan your prep well and apply on time.
 Many students choose to register for the ACT during their junior or senior year of high school to align with college application timelines.

 Why Is the ACT Important?